citation-file-format/citation-file-format/index.md

 **dependencies**

-- If the work is a software: A URL of a metadate entry, e.g., `http://depsy.org/package/python/nltk`; the URI or a URL of a file listing the software's dependencies, e.g., `file:///NOTICE` (if the artifact of the software version available from `repository-artifact` includes a `NOTICE` file in the root folder), or `https:// github.com/user/project/blob/master/NOTICE`.
+- If the work is a software: A URL of a metadata entry, e.g., `http://depsy.org/package/python/nltk`; the URI or a URL of a file listing the software's dependencies, e.g., `file:///NOTICE` (if the artifact of the software version available from `repository-artifact` includes a `NOTICE` file in the root folder), or `https:// github.com/user/project/blob/master/NOTICE`.
+- If the work is a virtual machine or a software container: A URI of a file, or a URL of a website, listing the software packages that are installed on the virtual machine or included in the container.

 **format**